Henri Downgraded to Tropical Storm, Expected to Make Landfall Near CT/RI Border This Afternoon

 State Parks & Forest Areas Closed Sunday

-The Department of Energy and Environmental Protection announced that all state parks and forest areas will be closed Sunday due to Hurricane Henri.
+The Department of Energy and Environmental Protection announced that all state parks and forest areas will be closed Sunday due to Tropical Storm Henri.

 They're expected to reopen Monday pending any potential storm impact.
 Any closures will be communicated via Twitter.